Housing advice

 A joint contract is where you and your housemates sign the same contract for the property you will live in.
 This means you won’t only be responsible for your portion of the rent – all of you will be jointly responsible for the total rent for the property.

+If something goes wrong, such as a housemate leaves or does not pay their rent, you could be responsible for paying more than what you agreed to pay with your housemates.
 So, it’s important that you know and trust the people who you're going to move in with.

-It’s common to be asked to pay a deposit and first month’s rent upfront when you sign up for a property.
-You may also be asked to pay a holding deposit of up to one month’s rent to secure a property while the landlord or agents carries out checks and draws up the tenancy.
+You may also be asked to pay a holding deposit to secure a property while the landlord or agents carries out checks and draws up the tenancy.
+You can only be charged the cost of 1 week’s rent for the property.

 A guarantor is someone who signs a contract to say that they'll pay your rent if you don’t.
 Most private landlords will ask you to provide one before they let you rent the property.